-Heart failure is one of the primary causes of mortality and hospitalization in Western countries in general and Spain in particular.
-The Myocardial Remodeling laboratories focus on the characterization of the primary structural alterations in the myocardium that underlie functional deterioration of the heart and are involved in the development and progression of heart failure.
+Heart failure is one of the leading causes of mortality and hospitalization in Western countries in general and in Spain in particular.
+Our research lines are focused on characterizing the major structural alterations of the myocardium underlying its functional impairment, which are involved in the development and progression of heart failure.

-The primary areas of research are the following:
+Our main areas of research are the following:

 Studies with specific molecules directed against new molecular targets in order to develop new pharmacological interventions that prevent or reverse myocardial damage in heart failure.